openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### OCP-4.5 (Kubernetes 1.18)
 * We support installation of AWS EBS (tech preview) and Manila CSI (GA) drivers with in-tree drivers.
-User can use both drivers at the same time.
+User can use both in-tree volume plugin and CSI drivers at the same time.
 The default storage class is for in-tree volume plugin (unless cluster admin changes it).
   * The driver is optional, not installed by default.
   * The driver is installed via OLM.
 * The CR required for operator configuration will be created by the user.